 I love the mix of stamps and modern art on this page.
 Beautiful page, and I love all the little elements she added here.

 Weekly spreads are probably the inspirations I’m looking for the most!

-After all each week you need to set up minimum of 4 weekly spreads, and I always try to make them look a bit different.
+After all, each week you need to set up a minimum of 4 weekly spreads, and I always try to make them look a bit different.

 Not an easy task, especially considering that generally there aren’t that many basic forms of weekly spreads.
 So I hope you enjoy these inspirations as much as I did.